datavis-tech/reactive-model/README.md

   ("lastName");
 ```

-Invoking the reactive property instance as a function adds reactive properties and returns the model instance to support chaining.
-Property values can then be set by invoking the properties as chainable setter functions, like this.
+Invoking `my` with a string adds a property with the given name and returns `my` to support chaining.
+After properties are added, they are exposed as chainable getter-setters on `my`.
+Here's how you can set their values.

 ```javascript
 my